mdrocan/mdrocan.github.io/docs/index.md

 a Director for the DevSecOps business unit.
 I am ramping up Circles' \
 activities in this area, and helping customers improve their ways of working \
 with software development projects.
 I have a work history from small startups \
-to large orgqnizations.
+to large organizations.
 As a consultant I have worked in different roles with \
 various customers in different parts of the world.
 I like to challenge myself \
 and always aim to learn something new.

+I enjoy doing different kinds of activities.
+Lately I have been doing a bit \
-I enjoy doing things.
-My interests include, for example, long distance sports \
+long distance sports in general and focusing more in home improvement, \
-in general.
-Also fixing thigs, home improvement, trekking, camping, hiking, \
+trekking, camping, hiking, taking photos and automation.
+During the recent \
-photography and automation are things that I find interesting.
+years I have also been taking exams with my dog in NoseWork and water rescue.

 Ongoing "projects": some home improvements inside and outside, improve few \
 Grafana dashboards that visualize misc things at home, a bit more sports \